BruceHad/do-something/docs/data.md

-taskDates is an array that stores a list of ids and dates for any completed tasks, for the given user.

-scope.data.taskDates = [
-    0: {
-        date_complete: "2014-01-01",
-        task_id: "1"
-    },
-    1: {..}
-];
+There are two tables storing permanent data: tasks and tasks_done.

-tasks is an array that stores a list of tasks for the given user.
-I stores the id, user_id, task, start and end dates.
+$scope.data.tasks is an array that stores a list of tasks (taken from the tasks table) for the logged in user.
+It stores the id, user_id, task, start and end dates.

-scope.data.tasks = [
+$scope.data.tasks = [
     0: {
         end_date: "2014-12-01", //can be null
         id: "1",